Sarah Breedlove (Madam C.J. Walker)

 About this Lesson

-This lesson invites students to connect through self-care, self-portraiture, and Black American history by exploring the life and work of Sarah Breedlove, one of the most daring entrepreneurs of the 20th century.
-After losing her parents as a child and spending years doing backbreaking work as a servant, Sarah turned a personal struggle with her own hair and scalp into a revolutionary act of healing and community building.
-We discover how Sarah used business, beauty, and the bold decision to put her own face on her products to tell a story that the world had never seen told by a Black woman like her.
-Students will explore self-portraiture, the relationship between beauty and power, and the radical possibilities of entrepreneurship as community care.
+This lesson invites students to explore the life and work of Sarah Breedlove, one of the most daring entrepreneurs of the 20th century.
+After losing her parents as a child and spending years working as a laundress, Sarah turned a personal struggle with her own hair and scalp into a revolutionary act of healing and community building.
+Students will analyze beauty ads, the relationship between beauty and power, and the radical possibilities of building a business as community care.
 Students are empowered to see themselves as their own greatest subject, and to find in their own challenges, neighborhoods, and communities the same richness and opportunity that Sarah found in hers.

 1 | Meet Sarah Breedlove and discover how a daughter of sharecroppers, born just two years after the end of slavery, became known as America's first self-made female millionaire by solving a problem that no one else was willing to solve.